About Halfcycle

 A few things about how the firm runs that are worth knowing before a first call.

-The discovery call is a fit check.
+The discovery call is a fit check, both directions.
 If your situation would be better served by hiring in-house, by a different kind of firm, or by waiting six months until something else has settled down, we'll tell you.
 Taking on the wrong engagement costs more than declining one.

 Fees are tied to outcomes the client and the firm agree on at the start.
 The same instrumentation produces the baseline at the beginning and the final measurement at the end.
 If we didn't move the metric we said we would, we'll say so.